-The Stephensons Crime Report, published in August 2016, is a social study which aims to better understand the everyday criminal habits of the adult UK population and to explore the extent of society's permissive attitude to so-called everyday or minor crimes.
+The 2017 edition of the Stephensons Crime Report is a social study which aims to better understand the everyday criminal habits of the adult UK population and to explore the extent of society's permissive attitude to so-called ‘everyday’ or ‘minor’ crimes.

 The report, which collates data from an independently commissioned survey, explores our understanding of what constitutes criminal behaviour, how respondents view their own criminal habits and the attitudes which drive ordinary, 'law abiding' citizens to become habitual, petty law breakers.

-The Stephensons Crime Report has been commissioned by the firm's Regulatory and Criminal Justice department, in conjunction with a leading polling agency, which is accredited by the British Polling Council.
+The report has been commissioned by Stephensons’ Regulatory and Criminal Justice department, in conjunction with a leading polling agency, which is accredited by the British Polling Council.

 Criminal law solicitor and partner, Sean Joyce, hopes that the results of the study will shift the perceptions around taking legal advice in relation to a criminal offence.